binaryfs/quilt/README.md

 end
 ```

 The `quilt.newNinePatch` function (which was used in the code above) is a convenience function that aims to provide a LÖVE-like API.
-If you don't like it, you can use the `NinePatch` constructor directly:
+If you don't like it, you can use the `NinePatch.new` constructor instead:

 ```lua
 local image = love.graphics.newImage("assets/texture.png")